mikeyshean/trackstack/README.md

 [Details][phase-four]

 ### Phase 5: Main Feed, Sidebar Composite Views (~2 days)
-Finally, I'll add a the main page the user will see after logging in.
+I will add the main page that the user will see after logging in.
 This feed will consist of all new tracks/playlists created by the user's followees.
 I will also use the associations mentioned previously to create composite views to be used in the side bar.

+### Phase 5: Audio Playback, CSS (~2 days)
+Finally, I will use native HTML5 audio for track playback and add CSS to best replicate the SoundCloud look and feel.

 [Details][phase-five]